 There’s a multiple choice question assessment at the end of the course, which provides access to your Tavistock and Portman NHS Foundation Trust CPD certificate upon completion.

 Consultant Child and Adolescent Psychotherapist

 This course has been independently evaluated for Continuing Professional Development purposes by the CPD Certification Service.
 This means that the learning activity meets global CPD standards and benchmarks, and the learning value has been scrutinised to ensure integrity and quality.

 Book your place today

-Our Digital Academy mini courses run continuously.
-You can book a place at any time using our MyTAP booking system.
-Access begins the day after you’ve booked, when you will receive login details by email.
+Our Digital Academy mini courses run continuously so you can join at any time.
+Access begins the day after you’ve booked, when you will receive your login details by email.